Rodhrah-Rohin/docker-server-boilerplate/.github/Guidelines.md

 - Use the secret/env files to safely store the sensitive data
 	- Have seperated files for each stack(prefer seperate services if you are up for it)
 - Expose ports rather than mapping them
-	- This ensures only traefik has access to them and no other entity can access it from outside the docker network until intended
+	- This ensures only cloudflared has access to them and no other entity can access it from outside the docker network until intended
 	- If you are mapping ports than use the env files to hide the port in static code
 - Use stable versions of the image instead of the latest ones
 	- They tend to be more tested and robust